Menu

 • PERSONAL GEAR: Members are encouraged to use your own equipment.
 If you're missing something, club loaner gear may be available (except footwear).
 Please let the event leader know if you need something.

-• WHAT TO BRING: Warm boots, crampons, ice tools, harness, belay device, eye protection (sunny & cloudy days), biners, slings, any personal lead climbing or anchor building equipment, rope, cold weather clothing, shell layers, multiple socks and gloves, pack, sleeping bag, travel clothes.
+• WHAT TO BRING: Warm boots, crampons, ice tools, harness, belay device, eye protection (sunny & cloudy days), carabiners, slings, any personal lead climbing or anchor building equipment, rope, cold weather clothing, shell layers, multiple socks and gloves, pack, sleeping bag, travel clothes.

 • MEDICAL: If you have any medical conditions pertinent to your participation on this event, please inform the event leaders after registration.